wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--app.md

 - [ ] The app should recover properly after restarting

-### Select the wazuh-alerts* index pattern on the app, create a wa* index pattern and select it on the app, and finally go again to Management -> Index patterns
+### Select the 'wazuh-alerts*' index pattern on the app, create a 'wa*' index pattern and select it on the app, and finally go again to Management -> Index patterns

 - [ ] The new pattern should have the same number of known fields (182) without having to reboot Kibana